ajsmth/winona/README.md

 ## Motivation

-Providing an api service layer to an app is a pain - you can end up with a lot of bespoke function calls that feel duplicate-y and verbose, or your calls are sprinkled throughout your app willy nilly and you live to dread the day you have to update one (or all) of them.
+Implementing an api service layer for an app is a pain:

+- you can end up with a lot of bespoke function calls that feel duplicate-y
+- or you sprinkle calls everywhere and live in dread for when your backend changes
+- most importantly - it's easy to write the wrong abstraction in your app!

 It would be nice to have a layer that bridges our service level calls with how our app code uses them.
-That way if our services change, we only need to look in one place to make our adjustments.
+That way if our services change, we only need to look in one place to make our adjustments, and keep our app code nice and clean.

-Express has a straighforward api that seems like a good fit for our client code (maybe I'm wrong), so I copied some of it.

 ## Installation

 ```bash
 yarn add winona
 ```

+## A little bit more

+Hopefully the routing situation is somewhat familiar - paths work similar to how they would in an express app.
+The first matching route executes its handler, so the order in which you register routes is important.

+This is handy for one-off cases where a service doesn't quite match up with how your app should work.

+For example, if one api call is slightly different in structure from your other related calls, but it would be oh so nice to use as a single component or hook.
+You can leverage the routing order to capture such cases.

 ## Benefits